bytedance/node-unix-socket/docs/classes/SeqpacketServer.md

 # Class: SeqpacketServer

 SeqpacketServer is used to create a SOCK_SEQPACKET server.
-SeqpacketServer doesn't works on MacOS.
+Note that sockets of SOCK_SEQPACKET don't works on MacOS and currently SeqpacketServer doesn't work with `cluster` module, i.e. you can share a SeqpacketServer across different Node.js processes.

 SeqpacketServer is also an `EventEmitter` and will emit events including: